The Kingsound M-03 & KS-H4 system is a new quasi-portable electrostatic headphone and portable amplifier. They are priced at $650 and $999.

 KS-H04 – Mobile headphones

-In a way, the KS-H04 electrostatic headphone which comes with the M-03 is both a response to the feedback on the bright sounding KS-H03 predecessor as well as a compliment to the M-03 mobility pitch.
+In a way, the KS-H04 electrostatic headphone which comes with the M-03 is both a response to the feedback on the bright sounding KS-H03 predecessor as well as a complement to the M-03 mobility pitch.
 It has a 90-degree gimbal allowing it to fold flat which is new for Kingsound.
 It also comes in a neat zip case with the M-03 amp making it a stylish duo as a single system pack.

 Tonally it is being pitched as a smoother, warmer, and a slightly euphonic sounding presentation to the more demanding, brighter and extended KS-H03.
-There is some assumption there that mobility and critical listening do not always go hand in hand and to be frank I would admit normally that is the case, especially since they are open headphones by design and as such far less isolating.
+There is some assumption there that mobility and critical listening do not always go hand in hand and to be frank, I would admit normally that is the case, especially since they are open headphones by design and as such far less isolating.

 This portable amplifier is built like a tank.
 It could crush the Baby Stax amp and then some.
 Its volumetric size is not that big actually, about the same length and width as a typical portable amp but it’s the height that marks this amp out at around 3cm tall or double that of an old school boxy portable amp.
 Fitting in a pro bias Stax type connector socket is always going to add some girth to the amp though.